2024 Kansas City parade shooting: Reactions

 Missouri Governor Mike Parson attended the station and posted on social media, "State law enforcement personnel are assisting local authorities in response efforts."
 Missouri legislator and 2024 Anti-Crime Committee member Manny Abarca IV was present during the shooting, and stated his view that Lopez-Galvan and other victims of gun violence in the US are never forgotten.
 President Joe Biden was briefed, and Mayor Quinton Lucas received calls from the White House offering assistance in the investigation.
 The House of Representatives held a moment of silence, led by Kansas City area House congressional members Emanuel Cleaver, Sharice Davids, and Mark Alford.
 The Chiefs and the NFL expressed condolences.
 Other local teams such as the Kansas City Royals and Kansas City Current also expressed condolences.

 The Chiefs launched a fund called KC Strong in partnership with United Way of Greater Kansas City, with money raised going to support victims of the shooting, their families and first responders, as well towards violence prevention and mental health support services.
 The Chiefs, the Hunt Family Foundation and the NFL donated $200,000 to the fund.
 Chiefs quarterback Patrick Mahomes and his wife Brittany Mahomes donated $50,000 to the fund, and visited victims of the shooting in hospital.
 Chiefs tight end Travis Kelce and singer-songwriter Taylor Swift, whose relationship drew media attention during the season, each donated $100,000 to GoFundMe pages set up by the Reyes family and the family of Lopez-Galvan, respectively.
 Chiefs kicker Harrison Butker, after finding out that Lopez-Galvan was a fan of his, gave her family one of his jerseys to bury her in.

 Parents of shooting victims of the Parkland high school shooting on February 14, 2018, six years prior, expressed their dismay and lack of surprise due to lax gun laws, while discussing their own shooting anniversary.
 Kostas Moros, an attorney representing the California Rifle & Pistol Association, argued that calls for gun control were misplaced, noting that at least two of the suspects were juveniles who cannot legally purchase or carry firearms.

-Social media users spread misinformation about the identity of a suspect, falsely claiming that a 44-year-old migrant named "Sahil Omar" was the shooter.
-Posts published online used a picture of a person who was briefly held during the shooting, claiming it was "Omar" instead.
-The person received death threats due to the false claims.
+Social media users, including Missouri elected officials, spread misinformation about the identity of a suspect, falsely claiming that a 44-year-old migrant named "Sahil Omar" was the shooter.
+Posts published online used a picture of Denton Loudermill, who was briefly held during the shooting, claiming it was "Omar."
+Loudermill received death threats due to the false claims and attempted to clear his name through defamation lawsuits against Denny Hoskins, Rick Brattin, and Nick Schroer.
+He died in 2025.

 The shooting prompted concerns surrounding security at future parades in the area, namely Kansas City's Saint Patrick's Day parade and North Kansas City's Snake Saturday parade.